Ashtanga Yoga in Portland, ME and Boston, MA

 Practice at home with Kate!

-Kate and Rich have produced a series of videos for those who do not have a teacher nearby to begin learning the practice from the sun salutations all the way to an Intermediate series taster.
+Kate has produced a series of videos for those who do not have a teacher nearby to begin learning the practice from the sun salutations all the way to an Intermediate series taster.
 Subscribe with my friends YogaU Online to begin the practice, and come visit our yoga room in Boston sometime.